-According to ROC Income Tax Act, dividends distributed by Taiwan Company to its foreign shareholders are subject to R.O.C. withholding tax, currently at the rate of 20%, on the amount of the distribution in the case of cash dividends or on the par value of the ordinary shares in the case of stock dividends.
-However, a 10% R.O.C. retained earnings tax paid by Taiwan Company on its undistributed after-tax earnings, if any, would provide a credit of up to 10% of the gross amount of any dividends declared out of those earnings that would reduce the 20% R.O.C. tax imposed on those distributions.
-This additional tax cannot be provided a tax credit to mitigate the double taxation by us.
+According to the ROC Income Tax Act, dividends distributed by a Taiwan company to its foreign shareholders are subject to ROC withholding tax, currently at the rate of 20%, on the amount of the distribution in the case of cash dividends or on the par value of the ordinary shares in the case of stock dividends.
+However, a 10% ROC retained earnings tax paid by a Taiwan company on its undistributed after-tax earnings, if any, would provide a credit of up to 10% of the gross amount of any dividends declared out of those earnings that would reduce the 20% ROC tax imposed on those distributions.

-As of December 31, 2010 and 2011, we have not provided for income taxes on the undistributed earnings of approximately \$454.5 million and \$467.7 million, respectively, of our foreign subsidiaries since we have specific plans to reinvest these earnings indefinitely.
-The undistributed earnings in our foreign subsidiaries are majorly from Himax Taiwan which approximately \$454.3 million and \$467.3 million as of December 31, 2010 and 2011, respectively.
+As of December 31, 2011 and 2012, we have not provided for retained earnings tax on the undistributed earnings of approximately \$467.7 million and \$536.5 million, respectively, of our Taiwanese subsidiaries since we have specific plans to reinvest these earnings indefinitely.
+The undistributed earnings in our foreign subsidiaries are mainly from Himax Taiwan totaling approximately \$467.3 million and \$514.9 million as of December 31, 2011 and 2012, respectively.
 We intend to use accumulated and future earnings of Himax Taiwan to expand operations in Taiwan.

-However, a deferred tax liability will be recognized when the Company can no longer demonstrate that it plans to indefinitely reinvest these undistributed earnings.
+However, a deferred tax liability will be recognized when the Taiwanese company can no longer demonstrate that it plans to reinvest indefinitely these undistributed earnings.
 It is not practicable to estimate the amount of additional taxes that might be payable on such undistributed earnings.

-We are a holding company located in the Cayman Islands and generally paid dividends and repurchased outstanding shares in past few years.
-In respond these activities; we receive cash from bank loan and Himax Taiwan through intercompany borrowings instead of dividends distribution by Himax Taiwan.
-At December 31, 2010 and 2011, the amount of cash and cash equivalents and investments in marketable securities available-for-sale held by Himax Taiwan were \$86.8 million and \$85.6 million, respectively, which are not available to fund our ultimate parent company's activities unless the cash is repatriated.
+We are a holding company located in the Cayman Islands and have paid dividends and repurchased outstanding shares.
+To fund such dividends and repurchases, in the past four years, we have received cash from bank loans and from Himax Taiwan through intercompany borrowings instead of dividends distributed by Himax Taiwan.
+At December 31, 2011 and 2012, the amount of cash and cash equivalents and investments in marketable securities available-for-sale held by Himax Taiwan were \$85.6 million and \$119.3 million, respectively, which are not available to fund our ultimate parent company's activities unless the cash is distributed.

 As part of the process of preparing our consolidated financial statements, our management is required to estimate income taxes and tax bases of assets and liabilities for us and our subsidiaries.
-This process involves estimating current tax exposure together with assessing temporary differences resulting from differing treatment of items for tax and accounting purposes and the amount of tax credits and tax loss carryforwards.
+This process involves estimating current tax exposure together with assessing temporary differences resulting from differing treatments of items for tax and accounting purposes and the amount of tax credits and tax loss carry-forward.
 These differences result in deferred tax assets and liabilities, which are included in the consolidated balance sheets.
 Management must then assess the likelihood that the deferred tax assets will be recovered from future taxable income, and, to the extent it believes that recovery is not more likely than not, a valuation allowance is provided.

 In assessing the ability to realize deferred tax assets, our management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The ultimate realization of deferred tax assets and therefore the determination of the valuation allowance is dependent upon the generation of future taxable income by the taxable entity during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversal of different liabilities, projected future taxable income, and tax planning strategies in determining the valuation allowance.
+The ultimate realization of deferred tax assets and therefore the determination of the valuation allowance are dependent upon the generation of future taxable income by the taxable entity during the periods in which those temporary differences become deductible.
+Management considers the scheduled reversal of different liabilities, projected future taxable income and tax planning strategies in determining the valuation allowance.